Valley Park, MO

 Treating an MCL Injury in Valley Park, MO

 Surgery is typically only needed with severe grade 1 MCL injuries, or if the MCL tear is accompanied by an ACL tear or other damage to the joint.
-The surgery is performed by using a graft, either from your hamstring or an organ donor, to reattach the torn sections.
+During the surgery, a surgeon will use a graft, either from your hamstring or an organ donor, to reattach the torn sections.
 You would not have to be hospitalized overnight.
-If your doctor thinks surgery is necessary, our physical therapists will be able to help you with pre- and post-surgical rehabilitation, which ensures that your knee will be healthy enough for the ligament reconstruction, and you’ll safely restore, strength, flexibility, and range of motion after.
+If you do require surgery in Valley Park, MO, our physical therapists specialize in pre- and post-surgical rehabilitation to make your surgery and recovery as successful as possible.

 Other services we offer in Valley Park, MO include: